 In response to The Daily Post’s writing prompt: “Singin’ in the Rain.”

 Believe me every drop has a story to tell, it could be yours or mine.
 Our story is very similar to the drop of rain that falls on our face.
-We are caught in a cycle too like the rain drop.
-We come here with all those amibtions that are inherent to where we fall and grow up, before we rise to restart our journey.
+We are caught in a cycle too, like the rain drop.
+We come here with all those amibtions that are inherent to where we fall and grow up, until we rise (evaporate) to restart our journey.

 Turned around, to look at my back,

 My first failure started, yet I got a pat

 Crawled around my small room,

 Tasted the floor with the tongue like a broom,

 Blasted by mom, scolded by dad,